FelipeGuerra5/PDF_NFe_Report_Reader/ReadME.md

 ---

 - **Last Update**
-    - 19 NOV 2022 version 2.1
+    - 05 JAN 2023 version 2.3.1
-        - Corrected for absency of character in the name field for isolated farmers
+        - The company 01 can insert now CNPJ instead of just CPF for document.

 - **Language:** Python 3.9.12